basask/Drumuino/README.md

-This project intend to be a low cost drum for amateurs drummers like me.
+This project is a low cost MIDI controller for amateurs drummers like me.

-## Schematic

-TODO

-## Bill of materials

-TODO

-## USed algorithms

-TODO
+You can use as a MIDI controller for programs like Addictive Drums, Fruity Loops, Hydrogen or whatever MIDI capable software.

 ## General MIDI from drums